ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: : A Claim-Centric Dataset for Scientific Progress in NLP

-\paragraph{Definition and Scope.} To capture how scientific claims interact across papers, \dataset{} models claim-level relations.
-A claim relation specifies how a claim from a citing paper engages with a claim from a cited paper.
-Interpreting this interaction may involve examining the citation context -- namely, the sentence containing the citation marker together with its immediately preceding and following sentences -- as localized textual evidence linking the two papers.
+\paragraph{Definition and Scope.} A claim relation specifies how a claim from a citing paper engages with a claim from a cited paper.
+To interpret this interaction, \dataset{} uses the citation context -- namely, the sentence containing the citation marker together with its immediately preceding and following sentences -- as localized textual evidence linking the two papers.
+We treat claim identification as an upstream process and focus on modeling interactions between claims once identified.

-\paragraph{Assumption and Claim Availability.} Conceptually, this framework assumes access to scientific claims expressed in both cited and citing papers.
-We treat claim identification as an upstream process and focus on how claims interact across papers, independent of how they are obtained.

-\paragraph{Components of Claim--Claim Interaction.} Determining the relation between two claims involves reasoning over three sources of information: the cited claim, the citing claim, and the citation context.
-Each provides complementary evidence, but none is individually sufficient to determine the relation.
-The cited claim specifies the target of engagement but does not reveal how it is taken up in the subsequent work.
-The citing claim expresses the authors' new assertion, yet its stance toward prior work may remain implicit without considering what prior work actually claimed.
-The citation context provides rhetorical and argumentative cues about how the cited work is discussed.
-However, the citation context alone may not explicitly indicate the nature of the interaction; it may simply acknowledge prior work or mention peripheral facts not directly related to the underlying claims.
-In \dataset{}, the claim relation is therefore defined between two claims, while the citation context serves as auxiliary evidence for interpreting how the claims are connected.
+\paragraph{Components of Claim--Claim Interaction.} As illustrated in Figure~\ref{fig:fig1}, determining the relation between two claims requires reasoning over three sources of information: the cited claim, the citing claim, and the local citation context.
+The cited claim defines the target of engagement, the citing claim expresses the new scientific assertion, and the citation context provides rhetorical evidence for how the prior work is discussed.
+None of these components alone is sufficient to determine the relation.
+Determining whether this interaction constitutes support, extension, or qualification requires considering all three components jointly.

-For example, while pretrained contextual representations were initially shown to improve performance broadly~\citep{devlin-etal-2019-bert}, later work reports that such gains are limited in low-resource settings~\citep{pmlr-v119-hu20b}.
-Distinguishing whether this constitutes support, extension, or qualification requires considering the cited claim, the citing claim, and the citation context together.